semanticpy/owlreadyL/README.rst

   - Fix individual.INVERSE_prop update when prop is functional
   - Fix performance regression on complex SPARQL queries with OPTIONAL
   - Fix declare_datatype after a World has been closed
+  - Accept empty lines at the beginning of NTriple files

 Links
 -----